UPDATE 4-Ad spending nears $900 million, Biden lands key endorsement as Democrats campaign in South Carolina

 At an event in North Charleston on Wednesday, Sanders touted his momentum and went after Biden by name, saying he would not be able to generate the turnout needed to defeat Republican President Donald Trump on Nov.
 3. "We have come a long, long way," Sanders said of his position in the top two of the state's most recent opinion polls, along with Biden.

-Clyburn, the highest-ranking lawmaker in the U.S. House of Representatives, endorsed Biden at a news conference, saying he could "think of no one with the type of integrity, no one more committed to the fundamental principles to make this country what it is than my good friend."
+Clyburn, the No. 3 Democrat in the U.S. House of Representatives, endorsed Biden at a news conference, saying he could "think of no one with the type of integrity, no one more committed to the fundamental principles to make this country what it is than my good friend."
 Biden responded: "I'm here, heart and soul, with everything I've got to earn the support of the people of South Carolina.
 Nothing is expected or guaranteed."

 The South Carolina and upcoming Super Tuesday elections come amid unprecedented spending on advertising by candidates and their supporters.
 Led by the two billionaires in the race - progressive activist Tom Steyer and former New York Mayor Michael Bloomberg - campaigns and political action committees (PACs) backing them have spent nearly $900 million on TV and digital ads since January 2019, according to the Wesleyan Media Project, which tracks campaign spending at Wesleyan University in Connecticut.